Reverse Dieting Explained: Does It Really Boost Metabolism?

 What Actually Happens After a Diet

-• NEAT is suppressed
+• suppressed NEAT

 Does Reverse Dieting Increase Metabolism?

-• NEAT recovers
+• NEAT begins to recover

-• Thermic effect of food rises
+• the thermic effect of food increases

-Where Reverse Dieting Does Make Sense
+Where Reverse Dieting Actually Makes Sense

-Reverse dieting can be useful when:
+Reverse dieting can still be useful in the right context.

-• Dieting phase was aggressive
+• the dieting phase was very aggressive

-• Calories are very low
+• calories are extremely low

-• Psychological rebound risk is high
+• psychological rebound risk is high

-• Appetite is dysregulated
+• appetite is dysregulated

 Reverse Dieting vs. Jumping to Maintenance

-2. Gradually increase calories over weeks.
+2. Increase calories gradually over several weeks.

 The Real Risk After a Diet